 To the Shareholders of Mannai Corporation Q.P.S.C.
-Doha, State of Qatar

-Report on the audit of the consolidated financial statements
+Report on the Audit of the Consolidated Financial Statements

 Opinion

 We have audited the accompanying consolidated financial statements of Mannai Corporation Q.P.S.C. ("the Company"), and its subsidiaries (together "the Group"), which comprise the consolidated statement of financial position as at 31 December 2018, the consolidated statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.